 - Maintain a warm, constant temperature to reduce the risk of respiratory problems

-Sadly, in the cases of extensive nerve and spinal cord damage, your parrot could be in too much pain and discomfort for it to lead a normal, happy life.
-If this is the case, your vet may recommend euthanasia to prevent suffering.
+In the cases of extensive nerve and spinal cord damage, your parrot could be in too much discomfort for it to lead a normal life.
+If this is the case, your vet may recommend euthanasia to prevent further suffering.

 How To Treat Ataxia in Parrots?

-Afterward, your vet will carry out a thorough examination and will undertake a series of tests to determine the severity of your bird’s condition.
+Afterward, your vet will carry out a thorough examination and will undertake a series of tests to determine the severity of your parrot’s condition.
 Tests usually include:

 - Complete blood count

 - Heavy metal toxicity